drftstatic/stackedited/README.md

 Gemini: O(n log n) is correct... @human approve?
 ```

+## COMMANDA Workflow

+**The Project Manager ("Ted")** acts as the central orchestrator who sees *everything*—the document, the code, and the conversation.

+- **Role**: Ted is the main persona you talk to.
+He maintains the "Meta-Reality" of the project.
+- ** capabilities**:
+    - Full visibility into the codebase and active documents.
+    - Tags in other agents (`@claude`, `@gemini`, `@grok`) when specialized skills are needed.
+    - Ensures context (the "drift") is controlled and aligned with the project vision.
+- **Interaction**: You dump your thoughts/docs to Ted.
+Ted manages the rest, delegating tasks to specific agents while keeping the big picture in focus.

+---

 🔒 **Trust Mode**
 - **Trust OFF** (default): Conversation pauses when AI mentions `@human`, awaiting your approval
 - **Trust ON**: AI agents continue autonomously, only notifying you with `@human` mentions